Julian22222/PRACTICE/Next_and_NestJS/README.md

 # 404 Not Found

-- create file not-found.tsx in the app folder Root, and style that file
+- Create file not-found.tsx in the app folder Root, and style that file

 # Loading page